FDT Butterfly Strategy

 FDT (First Trust Developed Markets ex-US AlphaDEX Fund), in the Financial Services sector, (Asset Management industry), listed on NASDAQ.

-The First Trust Developed Markets ex-US AlphaDEX Fund is an exchange-traded fund.
-The investment objective of the Fund is to seek investment results that correspond generally to the price and yield, before the Fund's fees and expenses, of an equity index called the Nasdaq AlphaDEX Developed Markets Ex-US Index.
+The First Trust Developed Markets ex-US AlphaDEX Fund is an exchange-traded fund whose investment objective is to generally replicate the total return (price and yield) of the Nasdaq AlphaDEX Developed Markets Ex-US Index, prior to accounting for its own fees and expenses.

 What is a butterfly on FDT?